 Have you heard the rumor of the Rotten Valley’s maiden, Astraea?
 It is said that she along with her personal knight desecrate God and deceive those of the lower classes.

 Naturally, this new faith has developed its own religious authorities.
-Some of the depraved ones wear ornately patterned robes and cast Poison Cloud.
-One in particular drops the shaman set, which refers to them as dubious, heretical spellcasters in its Japanese description, similar to the shadowmen.
-In fact, the set’s name specifically refers to majinaishi, (呪い師) spellcasters who are typically associated with religious rituals like tribal shamans or witch doctors.
-These conjurators are essentially holy ministers preaching the works of filth revealed to them by their demonic maiden.
+Some depraved ones closer to Astraea wear ornately patterned robes and cast Poison Cloud, one providing us the shaman’s clothes.
+Majinaishi (呪い師) are spellcasters typically associated with religious rituals like tribal shamans or witch doctors, and this “shaman” attire refers to them as dubious, heretical spellcasters in its Japanese description, similar to the shadowmen.
+In other words, these “conjurators” (呪術師) lathered in foul-smelling tallow are holy ministers preaching the works of filth revealed to them by their demonic maiden.
 And all the members of this corrupt cult — namely the men enthralled with a beautiful, pure girl sincerely showing them compassion for the first time in their miserable lives — are desperate to please her.
 The fog has twisted their forms to give them larger, longer noses and pointed ears, making them look more like goblins than men.
 With this comes connotations of something more primal, base, and most of all greedy.
 They hunger for attention from their holy mother, and they will do whatever it takes to earn her favor.

 And so, the valley became a living hell.
 A number of men have been impaled upon long pikes with many metal bits jabbed into them.
 As if that was tortuous enough, these corpses have been set aflame to light various areas of the valley in lieu of torches, especially in the area directly leading up to Astraea’s temple.
 Moreover, several of the twisted residents we face use long firelit pikes, leaving no doubt to who caused this.
 If there were any men who didn’t convert to the worship of the maiden, they met a tortuous end soon enough — and not just them.
 More than just have her child snatched away as the localization iterates, the filthy woman states that both she and her son will be attacked if they are spotted by Astraea’s followers.
 The two of them weren’t alone either, as none of the other locals still alive are women and children, only the male zealots and the dark spirit of a cannibal in the swamp.
 The Nexus Archstone text further reveals that anyone who happens to wander into the valley will also be attacked.
 The land has been taken over by a mob of “depraved” fanatics killing anyone including each other, leaving ominous implications for the rotten flesh fueling their campfires.